brianjkim94/firstprojectBlackJack21/README.md

 ## <span style="font-size:larger;">**HOW IT WORKS**</span>

-"BLACKJACK GAME OF 21" runs on for-loops that set up functions to shuffle deck and draw cards for both dealer and player side.
-Also main functions for the player to place a bet, hit and stay.
+"BLACKJACK THE GAME OF 21" runs on for-loops that set up functions to shuffle the deck and draw cards for both dealer and player side randomly.
+Also the main functions for the player are to place a bet, hit and stay.

-1. Deck will be shuffled and ensured randomness of the cards, by declaring arrays of suits and values.
-Assign respective color to certain suits.
-The deck will be shuffled using reverse order to ensure randomenss.
+1. Deck will be shuffled and ensured randomness of the cards by iterating the deck array in reverse order.
+Arrays of suits and values will be declared to assign respective color to cards with a certain suit.
+Cards will be created with combination of value and suit and added to the deck using push method.

 ```javascript
 // Deck of Cards setup